+1-646 503 18 10

 • 1.000.000 US$: in course fees saved.

-• Pioneers: We were the first site to publish uncensored reviews of language schools.
+• Pioneers: We were among the first sites to publish uncensored reviews of language schools.
 Established in 1999.

-• World leaders: We are the most visited independent site dedicated to language courses.
+• Leaders: We are one of the most visited independent sites dedicated to language courses.

 • >20.000 facebook fans.